kstenerud/concise-encoding/cte-specification.md

 #### Special Array Element Rules

- * UUID and named array element values must be written without the initial `@` sentinel.
+ * UID and named array element values must be written without the initial `@` sentinel.
  * Boolean array elements may optionally be represented using `0` for false and `1` for true.
 Whitespace is optional when encoding a boolean array using `0` and `1` (e.g. `|b 1001|` = `|b 1 0 0 1|` = `|b true false false true|`).
 The boolean representations must not be mixed (e.g. `|b 1 0 1 true|` is invalid).

 **Examples**: